I am currently sat in my hotel bar feeling happy and proud of myself.

 So I’m in South Korea, Seoul.
 My first solo trip ever (that’s why I’m proud of myself but I’ll get back to that later).

 Since being in Seoul I have got that happy vibe constantly.
 Especially this trip whilst I am alone.
-I think people can sense I’m alone and a long way from home.
-I don’t speak Korean and you can just spot a tourist.
+I think people can sense that I’m alone and a long way from home.
+I don’t speak Korean and you can just spot a tourist from a mile away.
 Everyone has been so respectful and helpful.
 Although language has been a barrier at times, I was so surprised as to how patient people were and going the extra mile just to communicate with me, when they could have easily shrugged their shoulders, said something back in Korean and ignored me.
 This happens far too often in London and it needs to stop.
 London needs to learn some manners if I do say so myself.

 It has been a short, but meaningful journey.
 The reason I am proud is because i usually love company.
 I can go shopping on my own, run errands etc. But for long periods of time, I like to be with at least someone, to have a chat and giggle, and also for safety and reassurance.
 I’m in Korea, half way across the world, just me myself and I, with a mission to accomplish something for my business.
 The first day I stayed in my room, jet lagged as f*ck (London is 9 hours behind) and ordered room service.
 The next day I wandered literally 100 meter radius around my hotel, had a look at some skin care products and came back to my room lol.
 Today I went out like a big brave girl, went shopping, ate lunch out, wandered the markets and got some cool snacks for my brother to try on his YouTube channel, now I’m here having dinner and enjoying my evening about to watch some live music.